cardano-foundation/CIPs/CIP Decentralization: Using Pledge as a Bidding Parameter to Determine Saturation Limit/README.md

 # **Specification**
 ## **Nonmathematical Description**
-There is no barrier to entry to set up a pool, but there exists an **optimal pledge** which is used as a yardstick to determine pool saturation limit in proportion to pledge.
+Under this CIP, there is no barrier to entry to set up a pool, but there exists an **optimal pledge** which is used as a yardstick to determine pool saturation limit in proportion to pledge.
 * Individual pool saturation limit decreases exponentially when **pool pledge < optimal pledge**.
 * Individual pool saturation limit increases **only incrementally** when **pool pledge > optimal pledge**.
 * The ecosystem is **under-pledged** when the **total saturation limit < circulating supply**.
 Under this condition, pools can over-pledge to “borrow” additional saturation limit unclaimed by the under-pledged pools.
 If there is still remaining saturation limit even after some pools have over-pledged, the unclaimed saturation limit will be distributed in accordance with Equation 1.
 However, the distributed unclaimed limit can still be claimed by any pool by continuing to pledge.